arko-14/AlexNet-from-scratch/README.md

 - **Augmentation:** Same as LeNet for consistency
 - **Model Complexity:** Deeper architecture with additional convolutional layers, BatchNormalization, and Dropout.
 Achieves higher accuracy (~89%) but requires more computational resources.

+**Used batch nomralization and dropout in both the models to prevent overfitting to a extent**

 ### Results & Discussion
 - **LeNet:** Offers a lightweight solution with faster training and inference, achieving ~67% validation accuracy.
 Suitable for learning and low-resource applications.